Lakshya31/azure-ci-cd/README.md

 # Overview

-This is a Machine Learning Project Integrated with Azure Pipelines for Continuous Integration & Continuous Deployment.
+This is a Machine Learning Project exposed using a flask API which is Integrated with Azure Pipelines for Continuous Integration & Continuous Deployment.

 ## Project Plan